Although customer profiling may sound like a mug shot lineup of your customers, I swear this post’s intentions are positive!

 Lastly, think about what sort of content will appeal to each customer type, and what sort of content could be useful for support.

 To simplify this process, we split content on our blog into two distinct categories: “white bread” content and “wheat bread” content.

 White bread is high-level data and advice, meant to appeal to the largest audience possible.
 Wheat bread is written for a more narrow audience, but the content is packed with healthful content that adds a lot of value.

-An example of white bread content would be a large list post that was made for social media shares, such as our article “15 Customer Retention Strategies that Work.”
+An example of white bread content would be a large list post that was made for social media shares, such as our article “16 Research-Backed Customer Retention Strategies.”
 This type of content appeals mostly to Growth Graham because he loves interesting bits of information that he can easily consume and share online.

 Conversely, someone like Help Desk Heidi would be more interested in wheat bread content, which covers deeper topics within our industry.
 Something relevant to her interests would be along the lines of “How to Create Successful Customer Loyalty Programs.”

 Identifying which types of content works best for each customer allows you to create meaningful content that converts on your company blog instead of firing off random blog posts that you hope will resonate with your potential customers.

 The Supportive Weekly: A newsletter for people who want to deliver exceptional customer service.